ASCE 7-22 Wind: Exposure C and Topographic Factor Kzt

 Example

-A warehouse in open terrain (Exposure C), 50 ft × 100 ft, 25 ft height.
+A warehouse in open terrain (Exposure C), 50 ft × 100 ft, 25 ft mean roof height.
 Basic wind speed 120 mph.
 Site on 2D ridge: hill height H=100 ft, Lh=200 ft, building at crest.
 Determine qh with Kzt.
 Exposure C and Kzt increase pressure vs suburban.

 How StructSuite solves this

-StructSuite's free ASCE 7 wind load calculator.
-Step 3: Select Exposure C (open terrain).
-Step 3 Kzt: enable Table method, enter H, Lh, x, z, hill shape (2D Ridge), upwind/downwind.
-Kzt from ASCE 7-22 Figure 26.8-1. qh = 0.00256×Kh×Kzt×Ke×V².
-Exposure C yields ~30% higher Kh than B; Kzt at crest can double pressure.
+In StructSuite Wind Loads, Step 3: Select Exposure C (open terrain).
+Kzt: enable Table method, enter H = 100 ft, Lh = 200 ft, x, z, hill shape 2D Ridge, upwind/downwind.
+Step 4: Enter h = 25 ft and confirm Kh; after Step 6 geometry, Step 4 shows roof angle.
+Step 5: qh = 0.00256×Kh×Kzt×Ke×V².
+Exposure C yields higher Kh than B; Kzt at crest can increase pressure substantially.

 Steps